What is CRO?

 The content at this stage revolves around customer-relationship management through segmentation.
 When you segment your audience based on age, gender, geographical position, professional role, etc., you are better equipped to offer them targeted content that interests them.
 Hence, they move further down the funnel.

-It’s also worth mentioning that retargeting prospects who have shown some interest in your offer at one time is also included in this stage of the funnel (retargeting strategies will be discussed at length later in chapter 7).
+It’s also worth mentioning that retargeting prospects who have shown some interest in your offer at one time is also included in this stage of the funnel.

 Bottom of the Funnel Strategies

 This is the place marketers want all of their prospects to end up as soon as they enter the funnel, and it can be achieved if you’ve checked all of your optimization boxes up until now.
 The conversion phase of the funnel deals with transactions with customers, which means you need the most targeted and valuable offers at this stage.